Multiscale-Biological-Modeling-Course/Multiscale-Biological-Modeling-Course.github.io/_pages/prologue/reaction-diffusion.md

 ## From random walks to reaction-diffusion

-In the previous section, we introduced the random walk model of a particle diffusing through a medium as a result of Brownian motion.
-But what exactly does the random movement of particles have to do with Alan Turing and zebras?
+In the [previous lesson](random_walk), we introduced the model of a particle randomly walking through a medium.
+But what exactly do random walks have to do with Alan Turing and zebras?

-Turing's insight was that remarkable patterns could emerge if we combine a simulation of diffusion with a chemical reaction, in which colliding particles interact with each other.
-Such a model is called a **reaction-diffusion system**, and the patterns that emerge in the simulation are called **Turing patterns** in Turing's honor.
+Turing's insight was that remarkable high-level patterns could arise if we combine particle diffusion with a chemical reaction in which colliding particles interact with each other.
+Such a model is called a **reaction-diffusion system**, and the emergent patterns are called **Turing patterns** in Turing's honor.

 ## An example reaction-diffusion system

 We will consider a reaction-diffusion system having two types of particles, *A* and *B*.
-The system is not meant to represent a predator-prey relationship, but you may like to think of the *A* particles as prey and the *B* particles as predators for reasons that will become clear soon.
+The system is not explicitly a predator-prey relationship, but you may like to think of the *A* particles as prey and the *B* particles as predators for reasons that will become clear soon.

-Both types of particles diffuse randomly through the plane, but the *A* particles typically diffuse more quickly than the *B* particles.
+Both types of particles diffuse randomly through the plane, but the *A* particles diffuse more quickly than the *B* particles.
 In the simulation that follows, we will assume that *A* particles diffuse twice as quickly as *B* particles.
-In terms of the random walk, this faster rate of Brownian motion means that in a single "step", an *A* particle moves twice as far as a *B* particle.
+In terms of our random walk model, this faster rate of diffusion means that in a single "step", an *A* particle moves twice as far as a *B* particle.

 **STOP**: Say that we release one *A* particle and one *B* particle at the same location.
-If the two particles move via random walks, and the rate of diffusion of *A* is twice as fast, then how much farther from the origin will *A* be than *B* after *n* steps?
+If the two particles move via random walks, and the rate of diffusion of *A* is twice as fast, then on average how much farther from the origin will *A* be than *B* after *n* steps?
 {: .notice--primary}

 We now will add some reactions to our system.
-The *A* particles are added into the system at some constant **feed rate** *f*, meaning that these particles are created as the result of other reactions that are not part of our model.
-In a three-dimensional system, the units of *f* are in mol/L/s, which means that every second, there are *f* moles of particles added to the system in every liter of volume.
-(Recall from your chemistry class long ago that one mole is 6.02214076 · 10<sup>23</sup> particles.)
-As a result, the concentration of the particles increases by a constant number in each time step.
+The *A* particles are added into the system at some constant **feed rate** *f*.
+As a result of the feed reaction, the concentration of the *A* particles increases by a constant number in each time step.

+**Note:** We will work with a two-dimensional simulation, but in a three-dimensional system, the units of *f* would be in mol/L/s, which means that every second, there are *f* moles of particles added to the system for every liter of volume.
+(Recall from your chemistry class long ago that one mole is 6.02214076 · 10<sup>23</sup> particles, called Avogadro's number.)
+{: .notice--warning}

-There is also a **kill rate** constant *k* dictating the rate of removal of the *B* particles.
-As a result of removal, the number of *B* particles in the system will decrease by a factor of *k* in a given time step.
+There is also a **kill rate** constant *k* dictating the rate of removal of *B* particles.
+As a result of the kill reaction, the number of *B* particles in the system will decrease by a factor of *k* in a given time step.
 That is, the more *B* particles that are present, the more *B* particles will be removed.

+Finally, our reaction-diffusion system includes the following reaction involving both particle types.
+The particles on the left side of this reaction are called **reactants** and the particles on the right side are called **products**.

+<p><center><em>A</em> + 2<em>B</em> → 3<em>B</em></center></p>

+To simulate this reaction on a particle level, if an *A* particle and two *B* particles collide with each other, then the *A* particle has some fixed probability of being replaced by a third *B* particle.
+This probability dictates the *rate* at which this reaction occurs, denoted *r*.

+This third reaction is why we compared *A* to prey and *B* to predators, since we may like to conceptualize the reaction as two *B* particles consuming an *A* particle and producing an offspring *B* particle.

-Note that there is a slight difference between the feed and kill reactions.
-In the first reaction, the number of *A* particles increases by a constant number in each time step.
-In the second reaction, the number of *B* particles decreases by a constant factor multiplied by the current number of *B* particles.
+Before continuing, we call your attention to a slight difference between the feed and kill reactions.
+In the former, the number of *A* particles increases by a constant number in each time step.
+In the latter, the number of *B* particles decreases by a constant factor multiplied by the current number of *B* particles.
 In terms of calculus, this means that if [*A*] and [*B*] denote the concentrations of the two particle types, then in the absence of other reactions, we can write

 <p><center>
 <em>d</em>[<em>A</em>]/<em>dt</em> = <em>f</em>